KipK/vtherm_adaptive_tpi/README.md

 Adaptive TPI plugin for [Versatile Thermostat](https://github.com/jmcollin78/versatile_thermostat), built on top of `vtherm_api`.

-## Work In Progress

-This project is still a **work in progress**.

-It is already usable for development and field experiments, but it is not yet a finished production-grade adaptive controller.
-Learning thresholds, diagnostics, and runtime behavior may still evolve as the plugin is validated on real traces.

 ## What It Does

 `vtherm_adaptive_tpi` provides an external `adaptive_tpi` proportional algorithm for Versatile Thermostat.